PKU-YuanGroup/Open-Sora-Plan/README.md

 For more details, please refer to the [Contribution Guidelines](docs/Contribution_Guidelines.md)

+We love your input!
+We want to make contributing to YOLOv5 as easy and transparent as possible.
+Please see our [Contributing Guide](https://docs.ultralytics.com/help/contributing/) to get started, and fill out the [YOLOv5 Survey](https://ultralytics.com/survey?utm_source=github&utm_medium=social&utm_campaign=Survey) to send us feedback on your experiences.
+Thank you to all our contributors!

 ## Acknowledgement
 * [Latte](https://github.com/Vchitect/Latte): The **main codebase** we built upon and it is an wonderful video gererated model.
 * [DiT](https://github.com/facebookresearch/DiT): Scalable Diffusion Models with Transformers.